adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 Currently, only Basic and API-Key based authentication are supported.
 Support for OAuth2 Client Credentials, Refresh Token, and Authorization Code grant types, as well as JWT authentication are planned.

-Authentication type is set in the Service Defintion under authSetting.
+Authentication type is set in the Service Definition under authSetting.
 Setting the authType to 'basic' will prompt end users for a username and password during service configuration.
 If your service does not use the 'realm' component of basic authentication as defined in [RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235#section-2.2), then you should also set realmRequired to 'false.'
 During invocation Marketo will [encode the credentials as defined by the RFC](https://datatracker.ietf.org/doc/html/rfc7235#section-2.1) and send them in the Authorization header.

 #### Field Mappings